Our Role in Your Well-Being

 Canadian Association of Pharmacy Students and Interns (CAPSI) and Canadian Association of Faculties of Pharmacy (AFPC)

 CAPSI and AFPC reflect My Canadian Pharmacy’s mandate to facilitate access to government statistical information.
 Their close creation is evidenced by the federal electronic government movement.
-My Canadian Pharmacy has taken responsibility for data collection and distribution from other federal health authorities.
+MCP has taken responsibility for data collection and distribution from other federal health authorities.
 MCP tracks data in a variety of areas with information provided by hospitals, regional health authorities, doctors and government bodies.
 This information is used by these various organizations to evaluate various aspects of our healthcare system and use it as a planning tool.
 There are several different submission applications available that are slightly specific to the system.

 National Association of Pharmacy Regulatory Authorities (NAPRA)